dbusteed/dbusteed.github.io/_posts/2025-04-01-diy-eurorack-dual-power-supply.md

 I'm still fairly new to electronics, so I relied on some great resources out there that explained how to build a DIY PSU.
 The first of which was a [video by Moritz Klein](https://www.youtube.com/watch?v=pQKN30Mzi2g).
 The video does an awesome job of explaining the PSU design step-by-step.
 Here's the basics:
 - We can use an AC supply (via AC-AC wallwart) and diodes to get positive, neutral (GND), and negative voltage levels
 - Large capacitors in parallel can clean the (now) DC voltage
-- Voltage regulators can be used to further clean the voltage
+- Voltage regulators can be used step-down the incoming voltage to 12V and 5V

 I also (heavily) borrowed ideas from a [DIY kit from Frequency Central](https://frequencycentral.co.uk/product/fc-power/).
 I watched a few videos where this kit was recommended, but I didn't want to pay the PCB price (and shipping), so I studied the image of the PCB and (hopefully) worked out the underlying schematic that I could use on a stripboard.